 Who can resist after this endorsement?

-Yakuza, the restaurant, not the powerful Japanese criminal organization opened in late 2015 in the Príncipe Real district’s main road.
+Yakuza, the restaurant, not the powerful Japanese criminal organization opened in late 2015 in the Príncipe Real district’s main road is now on Avenida da Liberdade.

-Yakuza First Floor is Chef Olivier’s most recent addition to his already impressive portfolio in the city.
+Yakuza by Olivier is another addition of Chef Olivier’s to his already impressive portfolio in the city.
 The Chef has, as always, added his own twist to the food, as the vast Japanese menu is met with some more western influences, and makes for an absolutely delicious experience.
 If you're feeling adventurous, the Sacana Taco with fish tartar is a must!

-Yakuza First Floor has won us over with its near-flawless Japanese cuisine and its cool atmosphere, making it one of the top picks in Lisbon for dining out, and the location in the Príncipe Real district is also a fantastic plus.
-For the summer months, cocktails will undoubtedly go hand in hand with sushi and the outside terrace will surely be one of the hottest spots in town.
+Yakuza by Olivier has won us over with its near-flawless Japanese cuisine and its cool atmosphere, making it one of the top picks in Lisbon for dining out, and the location in the luxurious Avenida da Liberdade is also a fantastic plus.
+For the summer months, cocktails will undoubtedly go hand in hand with sushi and Chef Olivier's venue will surely be one of the hottest spots in town.

 Name of a central Japan city, facing the Japanese Sea, as we enter in Kanazawa we are automatically transported to Japan.
 Being in Kanazawa it gets closer to be in a Japanese house, among a Japanese family.
 The place owes its intimacy not only due the familiar atmosphere but also to its only eight seats available.
 Furthermore Kanazawa's exclusivity and Japanese minimalism is also present in the menu (kaiseki) the only one available.
 However Kanazawa minimalism should not be mistaken by minimal or simplistic.
 Instead it is synonym of richness and fulfillment.
 An experience starting from the moment we sit in front of the chef, admiring and learning from him and his techniques, following the chef explanations about the menu and procedures, to the discovery of the freshness of the flavors and textures in the mouth.
 Placing beautifully each piece on carefully picked porcelain or cork plates, we dive into the perfect Japanese ritual of eating sushi, respecting the Japanese ways and tempos.